What Are The Benefits Of Coconut Oil For Dogs?

 Coconut Oil in Dog Food

 Coconut oil has proven to offer so many impressive health benefits in doggos that pet food manufacturers have started to incorporate it into their recipes.
 Now that’s a trend we’d like to see more of!
-And one of those dog food companies that use it in their food is Party Animal Pet Food.
-We were curious to learn why and asked Shawna Abrams, President of Party Animal Pet Food, why they used coconut oil in their canned Cocolicious line of dog foods.
-“Coconut oil is a mild flavored and extremely stable oil that has an array of health benefits for pets and humans alike,” says Shawna.
+One of the dog food companies that uses it in their food is Party Animal Pet Food.
+We were curious to learn why and asked Shawna Abrams (President of Party Animal Pet Food) why they used coconut oil in their canned Cocolicious line of dog foods.
+“Coconut oil is a mild flavored and extremely stable oil that has an array of health benefits for pets and humans alike,” replied Shawna.
 “We began using the oil in our products because we feel that pets should be benefiting from this magnificent oil as much as humans are.
 Coconut oil contains lauric acid, one of those good fats we are always in search of.
 Additionally the oil does not break down in heat or light and also has anti-bacterial and anti-fungal properties.”

 How Much Coconut Oil Should I Give My Dog?

 As you would with any change or addition in diet, you should start giving your dog coconut oil gradually.
 You don’t want to overwhelm your pooch with an unfamiliar flavor.
 So, you should feed your dog 1/2 teaspoon of coconut oil per 10 pounds or 1/2 tablespoon per 30 pounds daily.
 To start off, give your dog about a quarter the recommended dosage and build up to the recommended level over a four-week period.
 Cut back on the dosage amount if diarrhea or other complications occur.
 Negative reactions to coconut oil are fairly rare in dogs, but on the off chance that your pooch is one of the rare animals with a mild coconut allergy.